 Let’s simply enjoy the awe and cut the higher power BS.

-He has written a number of articles posted on both AA Agnostica and AA Beyond Belief.
+He has written a number of articles posted on AA Agnostica.
 His last article on this website was Moments of Clarity and was posted last October.

 You can read and/or download life-j’s book as a PDF right here: My Collected Published AA Stories.